Page 1: Biography

 Pope contributed articles on New Zealand writing to the Bulletin into the 1930s; otherwise he was now done with literature.
 He had married Isabel May McLennan at Wellington on 29 October 1930; they were to have two sons and a daughter.
 He continued working as a journalist, becoming the New Zealand representative of the Chicago Daily Tribune and the New York Times around 1931.
 After American military forces arrived in New Zealand in 1942, Pope fought a long and unsuccessful battle in New Zealand to gain accreditation from their authorities as a correspondent.
 As the war progressed he objected constantly to censorship of his dispatches.
 Pope's outspoken criticism of some aspects of the allied war effort angered officials of the New Zealand Legation in Washington and the Department of External Affairs.
 They referred to his 'mischievous material' and his lack of fairness, objectivity and accuracy.
 One official wrote that Pope 'caused us more trouble than all the other Press correspondents put together'.
 Many of his dispatches had been critical of the Labour government and of socialism, and when censorship ended after the war this became a pronounced antipathy.

-Early in 1946 Pope was appointed manager of International News Services in Sydney, and left New Zealand in the company of a younger journalist, Daphne Valentine Staff.
+Early in 1946 Pope was appointed manager of International News Services in Sydney.
 He continued working as a foreign correspondent for American papers, covering the civil war in China, the Korean War, the Indo-China War and the anti-colonial struggle in the Dutch East Indies (Indonesia), where his dispatches were disapproved of by the authorities.

 Pope never entirely severed his connection with New Zealand.
 He had been a founding member and committee member of the Friends of the Turnbull Library, and on visits to New Zealand he lectured to them on printing.
 He collected examples of fine printing; after his death, Isabel Pope presented 200 of these books to the library.